chicago-relaxed-memory/spec-eval/doc/AppendixJIT.md

 Unfortunately for the attacker, however, this reordering only occurs when the security check is known _at compile time_ to be `false`.
-Furthermore, when the security check is known at compile time, `javac` eliminates the security check and access of `SECRET` altogether (i.e. they do not appear in the bytecode).
+Furthermore, when the security check is known at compile time, `javac` eliminates the security check and access of `SECRET` altogether, and they do not appear in the bytecode.
-Therefore the value of `SECRET` has no effect on the reordering --- it happens regardless of the value of `SECRET` --- and there is no way to infer the secret's value.
+Therefore the value of `SECRET` has no effect on the reordering done by HotSpot
+--- it happens regardless of the value of `SECRET` --- and there is no way to infer the secret's value.
-When the security check is not known to be false at compile time but rather is only _profiled_ as always `false`, HotSpot does not perform the reordering.
+When the security check is not known to be `false` at compile time but rather is only _profiled_ as always `false`, HotSpot does not perform the reordering.
 This was tested with operations on both static and instance variables in Java.

 The fact that reordering does exist here at least in some cases leaves open the